Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 The message handler is named like your process, takes two arguments: the current state of your memory, of type T and a message to process.
 It's am impure function.
 It returns the next state of it's memory.
 The memory type must be the same between the init and message handler functions.
 It's usually a struct that represents the top level of your process' entire state.

-The message is represented as a json_value for now.
+The message is represented as a json for now.
 This is a workaround until there is a proper sumtype feature in Floyd.

 ```